StarsoftAnalysis/lightboxSSA/README.md

 </figure>
 ```

-With a bare image -- see lbssatest site or examples?

 Use title= for tooltip on main page, will also be tooltip on lightbox; data-title= will only show up on lightbox (overriding title=).
 Likewise for caption and data-caption.
 And alt.